mvysny/webmon/README.md

 Add the `webmon-analyzer` module to your app, and obtain the monitorings as text files by using telnet, nc or your browser.

-Please see the old page at [WebMon](http://baka.sk/webmon/) for further details and screenshots.

 WebMon consists of two modules:

 * webmon-analyzer - analyzes the JVM it runs in, via the JMX interface.
 It is able to